coalition-of-invisible-colleges/cic.github.io/documentation.md

 ### How to get more help

-Ask [@deicidus](http://telegram.me/deicidus) or any of the point people for help editing the website or reaching out to additional colleges.
+Ask [@deicidus](http://telegram.me/deicidus) or any of the curators for help editing the website or reaching out to additional colleges.